How To Consolidate Credit Card Debt With a Personal Loan

 Many people make only the minimum payments due on their credit cards each month.
 While this might seem like an affordable option, it’s also a way for the credit card company to make a lot of money.
 This is because your credit card provider charges you interest on any balance you carry from month to month.

-If you have revolving credit card debt, use our Credit Card Payoff Calculator to determine how long it may take to pay off your card balance and what you’ll pay in interest.
+If you have revolving credit card debt, use our Credit Card Minimum Payment Calculator to determine how long it may take to pay off your card balance and what you’ll pay in interest if you only make the minimum payment each month.

 Still working with the previous example, you could continue to chip away at the balance by paying the minimum payment for decades.